IlkkaNolvi/Foodex/README.md

 The application consists of several main sections and sub-features:

+### Splash Screen
+- Welcome: Stylish entry screen featuring a large Foodex logo and tagline.
+- Interaction: "Ready to Cook!" button to dismiss the splash screen and transition to the main application.
+- Animation: Smooth entrance animations for UI elements.

 ### Authentication (Login & Signup)
 - User account creation and login (Firebase Auth).
 - Email-based authentication.